 In Clark County, 2014 data demonstrated that only 78.6% of adults and 90.3% of children had health insurance.3 The designated medically underserved areas are along the northern and central urban area and in the rural areas.
-On the positive side, Clark County ranks high for primary care providers - although unevenly distributed - and has decreased the rate of preventable hospital stays.3
+On the positive side, Clark County had primary care provider rates comparable to national levels, and has seen a decrease in the rate of preventable hospital stays.3

 As Clark County's public health authority, SNHD plays a key role in providing services, mentoring students and educating youth and the community regarding healthy choices.
-Despite this pivotal role, Nevada ranked 50th and 51st in the nation for Health Resources and Services Administration (HRSA) grants and state investment in public health spending respectively.14
+Despite this pivotal role, Nevada ranked 50th and 51st in the nation for Health Resources and Services Administration (HRSA) grants and state investment in public health spending, respectively.14